Portugal 2027

 Dinner (Option B): DOP — upscale, good wine list, central.

-Day 4 — Tuesday: Fado Evening + Last Porto Dinner
+Day 4 — Tuesday, May 26: Fado Evening + Last Porto Dinner

 Morning: Wander Miragaia and Massarelos neighbourhoods — quieter, beautiful old tiled buildings.
+Alternative: Swap for a Portuguese cooking class (~3 hrs, 10am–1pm) starting at Mercado do Bolhão — back in time for the boat cruise.

 Douro River rabelo boat cruise: 1 hour, departs from Ribeira. ~€15/person.